Advanced Opportunity Fellowships (AOF)

 3. Economically disadvantaged students: a) first-generation college students who participated in one of the following TRIO programs: Upward Bound, Talent Search, Educational Opportunities Centers, or Student Support Services; b) first-generation college students who graduated from the PEOPLE Program; or c) UW–Madison bachelor's degree recipients who were in the FASTrack or BANNER programs.

-Incoming students who are GRS-eligible will be identified in the Application Review System once the student has been fully admitted to UW-Madison Graduate School.
-Incoming students are eligible to be nominated for the fellowship if the academic program believes the student would find the GRS cohort-based experience valuable.
-Graduate programs who wish to nominate a student for a GRS Fellowship should consult with their GRS Community regarding the timeline and process for nominations, offers, and awards.
+Incoming students who are AOF-eligible will be identified in the Application Review System once the student has been fully admitted to UW-Madison Graduate School.
+Graduate programs who wish to nominate a student for a AOF Fellowship should consult with the appropriate contacts below regarding the timeline and process for nominations, offers, and awards.

 Keywords: